00-Evan/shattered-pixel-dungeon/README.md

 # Shattered Pixel Dungeon

-## Mod description

-### Done

-- Potion of Experience now level up hero up to 30 levels
-- Potion of Healing now adds 5000 to Hero HP
-- Potion of Strength now multiply str by 10
-- Shopkeepers not more so greedy
-- Scroll of Upgrade now adds +10 to item and no longer dispels the enchantment

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
 Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).

 Shattered Pixel Dungeon currently compiles for Android, iOS and Desktop platforms.
 It is available from [Google Play](https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon), [the App Store](https://apps.apple.com/app/shattered-pixel-dungeon/id1563121109), and right here on [GitHub](https://github.com/00-Evan/shattered-pixel-dungeon/releases).